fall smallmouth fall smallmouth

 Conclusion

-The Rapala Shadow Rap is an amazing jerk bait.
+The Rapala Shadow Rap is an amazing jerk bait for fall smallmouth bass.
 It has a flat configuration and when you pull it in the water, it has a wiggling action.
 When you kill it, it tips head down and starts to sink, almost mimicking a minnow in distress.
-It has a dying flutter and a 180 where it reverses into the fish’s face.
+It has a dying, fluttering action that is irresistible for big fall smallmouths.
 These are all triggering factors that do something completely different and trigger the fish to bite in a wide variety of conditions.
-We’ve been catching some really nice smallmouth and putting them back in the water so they can keep feeding up.
+We’ve been catching some really nice smallmouth and putting them back in the water so they can keep feeding.